 4. Purchase a new domain that adequately reflects the new purpose.

-5. Add google analytics to track the websites performance denmark marijuana laws.
+5. Add google analytics to track the websites performance

 With minimal effort, budget and the right web design company you can leverage your website to take advantage of search and explore strategies would have been cost prohibitive.
 In the end, you’ll look like a penny-pinching master chef who’s transformed scraps into a masterpiece.